Christianity as the Roman state religion

 In the year before the First Council of Constantinople in 381, Nicene Christianity became the official religion of the Roman Empire when Theodosius I, emperor of the East, Gratian, emperor of the West, and Gratian's junior co-ruler Valentinian II issued the Edict of Thessalonica in 380, which recognized the catholic orthodoxy, (Note: The Edict is the first which definitely introduces catholic orthodoxy as the established religion of the Roman world.
 It marks the end of the fourth-century religious controversy on the Trinity, occasioned by the Arian heresy and calling forth definitions of orthodox dogma by the Councils of Nicaea (325) and Constantinople (381).
 Acknowledgment of the true doctrine of the Trinity is made the test of State recognition.
 The citation of the Roman See as the yardstick of correct belief is significant; bracketing of the name of the Patriarch of Alexandria with that of the Pope was due to the Egyptian See's stalwart defence of the Trinitarian position, particularly under St. Athanasius.
 The last sentence of the Edict indicates that the Emperors contemplate the use of physical force in the service of orthodoxy; this is the first recorded instance of such a departure.) as defined by the Council of Nicea, as the Roman Empire's state religion.
 Historians refer to this state-sponsored church using a variety of terms: the catholic church, the orthodox church, the imperial church, the Roman church, or the Byzantine church, with some also used for wider communions extending beyond the Roman Empire.
-The Eastern Orthodox Church, Oriental Orthodoxy, and the Catholic Church all claim to stand in continuity from the Nicene Christian church to which Theodosius granted recognition.
+The Eastern Orthodox Church, Oriental Orthodoxy the Catholic Church and the Assyrian Church of the East all claim to stand in continuity from the Nicene Christian church to which Theodosius granted recognition.
 Political differences between the Eastern Roman Empire and the Persian Sassanid Empire led to the separation of the Church of the East in 424.
 A doctrinal split within the imperial church led to the independence of early Oriental Orthodoxy, while the fall of the Western Roman Empire initiated the gradual separation between Eastern and Western Christianity, culminating in the East-West schism of 1054.
-The Western Church evolved into the Latin Catholic Church while the Eastern Church that remained under the patronage of the Eastern empire and evolved into the Greek Orthodox Church.
+The Western Church evolved into the Latin (Catholic) Church while the Eastern Church that remained under the patronage of the Eastern empire evolved into the Greek Orthodox Church.